Skip to main menu Skip to main content Skip to footer

 Last

-The Middle School Scope and Sequence is designed to meet the sexual health standards for grades 6-8.
-The goal is to provide middle school educators with a Scope and Sequence for sexual health education between Puberty Happens, intended for older elementary studentsand Best Practices in STI/HIV and Pregnancy Prevention curriculum for high school students.
+The Middle School Sexual Health Scope and Sequence is designed for youth in grades 6-8.
+This resource provides middle school educators with a range of options for delivering sexual health topics between Puberty Happens, intended for older elementary students, and Best Practices in STI/HIV and Pregnancy Prevention curriculum for high school students.

 The Scope and Sequence:

-• Addresses people’s understanding of who they are, including gender roles and identity and sexual orientation
+• Addresses student’s understanding of who they are and the people around them, including gender roles and identity, and sexual orientation.

 • New activities on social media, technology use, consent, gender identity and more!